cereniyim/fraud-detection-app/README.md

 I wrapped the core data loading and model training & inference process in an API endpoint.
 Moreover, I used fastAPI as the framework because of its nice documentation and default data validation capabilities.

-I preferred an API endpoint over making a Python package with a simple CLI because of OpenAPI specification which provide self-explanatory documentation.
-I used Docker to create the required environment and to run the app so that it is installable on any local or virtual machine.
+I preferred an API endpoint over making a Python package with a simple CLI because of OpenAPI Specification which provides self-explanatory documentation.
+I used Docker to create the required environment and run the app so that it is installable on any local or virtual machine.

 ## Further System Improvements